SMTP clients

 echo -e "Subject: Test mail\n\nThis is a test \"message\"." | sendmail abcd echo -e "Subject: Test mail\n\nThis is a test \"message\"." | sendmail -f "<something@your-domain.tld>" "<recipient@destination.tld>"

-Note that sendmail (/usr/sbin/sendmail
+Note that the sendmail command (/usr/sbin/sendmail

 ) is a symlink to /usr/bin/msmtp